openebs-archive/openebs-docs/docs/storageengine.md

 OpenEBS supports two pluggable storage engines - Jiva and cStor

 The type of storage engine is specified in the volume policies of OpenEBS.
 A storage class is chosen by the application developer.

+### Choosing a storage engine

 A storage class contains the provisioner details and a reference to the volume policies group (VPG).
-There are two parameters of a volume policy group that decide if the storage engine is Jiva or cStor.
-Thsoe are ControllerImage and ReplicaImage

-**The storage class example:**
+Create a storage class that refers to a VPG.

+Example of a storage class with a VPG reference is shown below.

 ```
 apiVersion: storage.k8s.io/v1